Kritikak eta Iruzkinak

 The most badly-written work of non-fiction I have seen in a long time.
 If this is really a hit with Britain's top judges, as claimed on the back, I am seriously worried for their literacy.
 Nothing interesting in here.
 Serial killers bad and we are shocked.
 You'll find better stories on wikipedia.

-The Quincunx Baloraziorik ez
+Charles Palliser: The Quincunx Baloraziorik ez

 The Quincunx (The Inheritance of John Huffam) is the epic first novel of Charles Palliser. …